enoent0xFD/llm-digest/README.md

 # LLM Digest

-My humble contribution to the wave of vibe coded slop 🫠

 Transform AI conversations into structured insights.
 Import chats from various AI platforms and visualize the information through different formats like mind maps, timelines.

 ## Features